CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.3 Clients on Windows 10.md

 #### SYS.2.2.3.A9 Secure centralized authentication of Windows clients

 For the central authentication only Kerberos SHOULD be used.
 A group policy SHOULD prevent the use of older protocols.
 If this is not possible, alternatively NTLMv2 MUST be used.
 The authentication via LAN Manager and NTLMv1 MUST NOT be allowed within the institution and in a productive operating environment.
-The cryptographic mechanisms used SHOULD be configured, documented and based on the internal guidelines in accordance with the identified protection requirements and justified by different attitudes and coordinated with the security management.
+The cryptographic mechanisms used SHOULD be configured, documented and based on the internal guidelines in accordance with the identified protection requirements and justified and with the security management.

 #### SYS.2.2.3.A10 Configuration for protecting applications in Windows 10